A Message to My Grandchildren

 Of course, this is only a partial list of the things I want my Grandkids to know.
 Each family is unique, so add your own words of wisdom, advice, and love into this list.
 Share with your littles.

 Having Grandchildren is like having a second chance to get it right.
 You want to enjoy your time with them and want them to enjoy their time with you.
 Pass on your wisdom to them, but also learn from them.
 Encourage them and support them.
+Send a message to your Grandchildren.

 Most of all, let them know just how much you love them.
 Today, tomorrow and always.

-Pass Down the Love.
+Keep Passing Down the Love.

 Other posts you may like: